Point of Rocks, Maryland

-Point of Rocks is an unincorporated community and census-designated place (CDP) in Frederick County, Maryland, United States.
-As of the 2010 census it had a population of 1,466.
-It is named for the striking rock formation on the adjacent Catoctin Mountain, which was formed by the Potomac River cutting through the ridge in a water gap, a typical formation in the Appalachian Mountains.
-The formation is not visible from the town and can only be seen from boats on the river, or from the southern bank of the river in Virginia.
+Point of Rocks is an unincorporated community and census-designated place (CDP) in Frederick County, Maryland.
+As of the 2010 census, it had a population of 1,466.

+Point of Rocks is named for a rock formation on the adjacent Catoctin Mountain, which was formed by the Potomac River cutting through the ridge in a water gap, a typical formation in the Appalachian Mountains.
+The formation is not visible from the town and can only be seen from boats on the river, or in Loudoun County, Virginia from the southern bank of the river.

 History

-Settlement and early history
+Pre-settlement

 Indigenous peoples inhabited the Point of Rocks regions for centuries prior to European colonization.
 The Piscataway were one of the indigenous cultures to live in Point of Rocks, inhabiting an island in the Potomac River known today as Heater's Island.
 Eventually, conflicts with neighboring tribes and European settlers forced the migration of the Piscataway from their ancestral homelands of Prince George's County to Heater's Island around 1699, though their population was severely decreased by an outbreak of smallpox in 1704.

 The Piscataways remained on the island for a few more years before migrating north into Pennsylvania and New York.

 About a decade after the Piscataway abandoned their settlement on Heater's Island, the first European settler in Point of Rocks, Arthur Nelson, received a patent for a tract of land called "Nelson's Island."
 The Nelson Family retained their status as prominent landholders in Point of Rocks in the early-18th century, developing several plantations on which tobacco was grown.
 Commercial interests in the region led the Nelsons to petition for a road to be built connecting Frederick and "Nelson's Ferry," the first English-language name assigned to the village that became Point of Rocks.
 This road was eventually constructed and became known as Ballenger Creek Pike.